Did You Get a Social Security Disability Denial? Here’s Your Next Step

-It can be difficult to figure out what you’re missing—or if you have everything presented correctly.
+It can be difficult to tell what’s missing from your appeal of an SSD denial—or if you have everything presented correctly.

 Give us a call today and we’ll even evaluate your case at no charge to you.

-Reconsideration can be the start of longer SSD appealing journey.
+Reconsideration can be the start of a longer SSD appealing journey.

 These are the next steps:

 - Hearing: This is your only chance to plead your case in person.
 You’ll appear in front of an Administrative Law Judge (ALJ) to explain why your health problems make it impossible for you to work.

 - Appeals Council: If the ALJ denies you, this Council—a group within Social Security—can review your case to see if the judge made a mistake.